chaptiste/failpath_docs/sources/general/www.npmjs.com/package/@failpath/sdk.md

 - `enabled`: set to `false` to disable event sending.
 - `defaultMetadata`: metadata merged into every event.
 - `captureStack`: include error stacks.
 Defaults to `false`.
+- `delivery`: telemetry delivery mode.
+Defaults to `"background"`.
+Use `"await"` to wait for each send before continuing.
 - `throwOnSendError`: throw telemetry send errors.
 Defaults to `false`.
+- `sendTimeoutMs`: maximum time to wait for each telemetry send.
+Defaults to `1500`.
+Set to `0` to disable the timeout.
+- `maxQueueSize`: maximum queued background events before new events are dropped.
+Defaults to `1000`.
+- `waitUntil`: optional hook for runtimes that can keep background promises alive after the handler returns.
 - `onError`: callback for telemetry send errors.
 - `fetch`: custom fetch implementation.